Dogs Get Dry Eye Too...Some Breeds More Than Others

-My first patient of the day is a soft, five-year-old Cavalier King Charles Spaniel named Chelsea.
-She peers suspiciously at me through half-open eyelids as her family describes the goopy eye discharge that goes away with topical medication but recurs as soon as treatment is discontinued.
-Chelsea’s not interested in playing ball as much as before, and spends most of her time curled up in her bed snoozing — behavior hardly expected from a champion ball-catcher.
+Chelsea is a five-year-old Cavalier King Charles Spaniel.
+At her appointment, she peered suspiciously at me through half-open eyelids as her family described the goopy eye discharge that went away with topical medication but returned as soon as they stop applying it.
+Chelsea was not interested in playing ball as much as before and spent most of her time curled up in her bed snoozing — behavior hardly expected from a champion ball-catcher.

-I take a closer look at her eyes with my slit lamp and see thin blood vessels growing within what should be crystal-clear corneas.
-Instead, they’re a hazy gray, and the conjunctiva — the mucous membrane that covers the exposed portion of the eyeball and lines the inside of her eyelids — is red and puffy.
-I use special little paper strips divided into millimeter increments to measure Chelsea’s tear production and find that she has less than a third of what she should have.
-I then apply a topical stain that coats her cornea in a rough and patchy pattern.
-The combination of Chelsea’s clinical history, her eye exam and the test results gives me a diagnosis: keratoconjunctivitis sicca.
+I took a closer look at her eyes with my slit lamp and saw thin blood vessels growing within what should be crystal-clear corneas.
+Instead, they were a hazy gray, and the conjunctiva — the mucous membrane that covers the exposed portion of the eyeball and lines the inside of her eyelids — was red and puffy.
+I used special little paper strips divided into millimeter increments to measure Chelsea’s tear production and found that she has less than a third of what she should have.
+I then applied a topical stain that coats her cornea in a rough and patchy pattern.
+The combination of Chelsea’s clinical history, her eye exam, and the test results gave me a diagnosis: keratoconjunctivitis sicca.

 Causes Of Dry Eye In Dogs

 Much of the time, dry eye is caused by an immune-mediated problem that creates inflammation within the tear glands and reduces the amount or quality of the tears they produce.
-Dry eye can also be caused by another medical condition known as cherry eye in dogs, which left untreated can cause a reduction in tear production.
-Some drug interactions and systemic health conditions such as hypothyroidism may also affect the tear film, as can damage to the nerves that stimulate these glands to work properly.
+Dry eye can also be caused by another medical condition known as cherry eye in dogs, which, left untreated, can reduce tear production.
+Some drug interactions and systemic health conditions, such as hypothyroidism, may also affect the tear film.
+Hypothyroidism can also cause damage to the nerves that stimulate these glands to work properly.
 Additionally, the movement of the eyelids spreads the tear film across the cornea, so a dog’s inability to fully blink can also affect eye health.

 Symptoms Of Dry Eye In Dogs